 Our Board of Directors provides the direction and oversight needed to ensure the continued growth and success of Camp Odayin and our mission, while maintaining the fiduciary and governance oversight to protect the interest of our donors.

-Vicky is a Senior Recruiting Manager with U.S. Bank.
-She and her team provide strategic guidance to all business units, serving as a trusted consultant to diversify the talent pipeline through early-talent acquisition and employee retention.
+Vicky is the head of early in career talent at Nordstrom.
+She and her team provide strategic guidance to all business units, serving as a trusted consultant to diversify the talent pipeline through early talent acquisition and development programs.
 Vicky is a champion for diversity, equity, and inclusion who believes in the importance of promoting self-reflection, active learning, and actionable commitments to create positive change.
+She has been involved with Camp Odayin since 2008 and has enjoyed every minute of it from lifeguarding during waterfront and dressing up in costumes for evening activities to emceeing fundraisers and contributing insights as a board member.
 Vicky holds a bachelor’s degree from Gustavus Adolphus College, and a master’s degree from Minnesota State University, Mankato.
-In her spare time, she enjoys serving as a board member for the Nosotros Latinos Business Resource Group at U.S. Bank, volunteering as a program director with Camp Odayin & spending time outdoors with her wife, Abby, and playing board games with her family and friends.
+In her spare time, she enjoys spending time outdoors with her wife, Abby, and playing peek-a-boo with her twin toddlers, Rio and Remy.

 Dr. Jonathan Johnson